 Phase II funding is based on results of research initiated in Phase I, scientific and technical merit, and commercial potential of the Phase II application.

-NIEHS Core Center grants (P30) are primarily intended to provide infrastructure support and the support of core research facilities.
+NIEHS Center grants are primarily intended to provide infrastructure support and the support of core research facilities.

-In addition, an appropriate facilities and administrative cost is provided as determined by negotiated agreement with the grantee's cognizant government organization.
+In addition, an appropriate indirect cost is provided as determined by negotiated agreement with the grantee's cognizant government organization.

-Each individual who receives a postdoctoral NRSA, either through an institutional or individual training award mechanism, is obligated upon termination of the award to comply with certain service and payback provisions.
+Each individual who receives a postdoctoral NRSA is obligated upon termination of the award to comply with certain service and payback provisions.

 Eligibility Requirements